opulencephp/docs/console.md

 You must list the arguments in the same order they were defined in the command.

-> **Note:** If a command is being called by a lot of other commands, it might be best to refactor the popular command's actions into a separate class.
+> **Note:** If a command is being called by a lot of other commands, it might be best to refactor its actions into a separate class.
 This way, it can be used by multiple commands without the extra overhead of calling console commands through PHP code.